Last updated

 These companies eventually target teams to help them manage complex workflow, that's where the $ are!
 But to attract users, they have to first build a loss leader product for single users: a basic productivity block

 • They have made their product simple, intuitive, and cheap so to be also used by single users.
 Anyone can set up their account in just a few clicks and start leveraging the power of the tool to increase their productivity.
-Single users won't use the product to its full capabilities, but rather tackle a basic productivity block e.g. note-taking with Notion, personal CRM with folk, drawing basic designs with Figma, etc.
+Single users won't use the product to its full capabilities, but rather tackle a basic productivity block e.g. note-taking with Notion, personal CRM with folk CRM (which becomes the ideal solution for growing teams of 20-50 people), drawing basic designs with Figma, etc.

 • They demonstrate clear messaging and positioning targeted at single users.
 They clearly communicate the value this basic productivity block brings by showing it solves an issue for the mass.
 In a way, it comes down to vulgarizing their software by over-simplifying it.